drghirlanda/alex/Docs/AlexManual.md

 FontName        Vera
 FontSize        36
 Test            0
+Log             1

 Table: Sample `Parameters.csv` file with default values.

-**CSDuration** is the default duration of all the non-US stimuli, while **USDuration** is the default duration of all US stimuli.
+**S1Duration** is the default duration of all the S1 stimuli, while **S2Duration** is the default duration of all S2 stimuli.
 All durations are in milliseconds.
 Note that you can set different durations for different stimuli by including a Duration column in the `Stimuli.csv` file.
 When using compound stimuli, all components must have the same duration.

-**CSUSInterval** is the interval between CS offset and US onset.
+**S1S2Interval** is the interval between S1 offset and S2 onset.

 **ResponseTimeMin** and **ResponseTimeMax** define at what times within a trial subjects can respond.
-Responses outside this time window are registered with a special code (see [Data format](#data-format)) and no USs are delivered.
-If not specified, ResponseTimeMin is set to 0 and ResponseTimeMax to CSDuration, thus allowing responses at any time during the trial.
+Responses outside this time window are considered invalid (see [Data format](#data-format)) and preclude S2 presentation.
+If not specified, ResponseTimeMin is set to 0 and ResponseTimeMax to S1Duration, thus allowing responses at any time during the trial.

 **MinITI** and **MaxITI** are the minimum and maximum values of the inter-trial interval.
 Each inter-trial interval will be drawn between